GWW/scsnv/README.md

 zgrep --no-filename -E "^(#)" -v ALL.chrMT-filtered.vcf.gz | gzip > ALL.chrMT-filtered-no-header.vcf.gz
 zgrep --no-filename -E "^(#)\1+" -v 1000GENOMES-filtered.vcf.gz ALL.chrMT-filtered-no-header.vcf.gz | cut -f 1,2,4,5 | gzip > 1000GENOMES.txt.gz
 ```

+Note that the chromosome names may need to be remapped depending on the reference build you used for mapping and alignment.
+Chromosome mapping files can be found [here](https://github.com/dpryan79/ChromosomeMappings).
+The first column would need to be remapped to the correct chromosome names if they do not match

 ##### Output Files:
 | File        | Contents      |